PiotrTrzpil/lambda-days-2015/README.md

 Then, I decided to begin with the research track.
 Professor Kevin Hammon gave there a very enthusiastic talk on megacore computing, being a philosophical upgrade over multicore and happening in the near future.
 Functional programming will make grasping it a reality, bringing unlimited parallelism and abstracting over the processing units executing it, whether CPU or GPU.
 Although actor model as a solution was unheard of completely, this was overall a pretty insightful talk, centered around concepts of [Paraphrase](http://www.paraphrase-ict.eu) project.

+Torben Hoffmann of Erlang Solutions then gave a very engaging talk on Erlang, showing concepts not unfamiliar to Akka users.
+Processes, just like actors, are very lightweight and should be created for every task needed.
+Torben also  talked about processes being restarted independently by supervisor as part of general approach to system resiliency.

+Then next talk I attended was a very research-oriented one by Evelina Gabasova.
+It was a quite interesting talk about cancer research and R pains followed by F# joy.
+She showed some code examples of doing functional transformations on sets of data downloaded from online cancer research database and looking for correlations in it.

+Lars Hupel then gave a talk in Haskell on functional approach to mocking.
+It was quite heavy and I think I will need to watch this one again...

+The next presentation given by Andrea Magnorsky was on games and using functional programming (F#) in the game development.
+Although quite interesting, the language was used only in about 10% of the code base, where the performance was not a problem.

+The last talk I attended on that day was by Jacek Głodek about practical problems and misuse of typing and functional programming when writing typical applications.
+It ephasized readability and proper expression of domain model or business logic.
+My quite rich take-away from it was: be wary of tuples, create more case classes, use helper monads like ~~Option~~ only in places where it expresses the intent well.

 ## Day 2

 The day was opened by a keynote given Kinga Panasiewicz and gave everyone much positive energy for the start of the day.
 The topic was centered around the statement that watching computer screens for a longer time is malicious for the brain and can be one of the causes of developing brain diseases like schizophrenia.
 Quite brave of a statement on a programming conference, I think.
 The latter part of the talk was centered on brain memory (and negative impact of Google Search on it) and Kinga was engaging with the audience in some memory games.